-This 10 for 10 prayer experience is one of those ideas I think God just downloaded into my mind to keep me sane.
-You know the feeling: you’re in Mexico, you haven’t slept in several days, caffeine holds no effect anymore, and you hate the sound of your own name.
+I think God downloaded into my mind the concept of 10 minute worship ideas to keep me sane.
+You know the feeling: You’re in Mexico and haven’t slept in several days.
+Caffeine holds no effect anymore, and you hate the sound of your own name.
 If one more person calls for me….
-Every shirt you packed is stained with the tears of teens and the dirt of the tent you’re sleeping in.
+Every shirt you packed is stained with teens’ tears and the dirt of the tent you’re sleeping in.
 Can no one remember to take their shoes off outside?!

 Let me just say that last bit again.
-8th graders were actively dialoguing about a Bible passage.
+Eighth-graders were actively dialoguing about a Bible passage.
 Praying.
 And loving it.
 And you start to mentally backspace the resignation letter you were writing.
-We had a ton of fun with 10 for 10 during our drives the rest of the week.
+During drives the rest of that week, we had a ton of fun with 10 minute worship ideas.
+Read on to learn more.

 - Designate 10 minutes for this prayer experience.

 - Pick one passage of Scripture.
 Have a student read it aloud.

 - You give the group a really brief overview of relevant context and information about the passage.

 - Then you turn the conversation over to students.
 They drive the questions, application ideas, confusion, excitement, and commentary.